Ecdosis/MML-editor/mml-dialect.md

 This contains a single JSON object whose only value may be "prop", which designates the class of all default paragraphs.
 If the property name is empty or missing no property will be used.

 #### codeblocks
-This contains a single JSON object hose only attribute is "prop", which specifies the class name of all code blocks.
+This contains a single JSON object whose only attribute is "prop", which specifies the class name of all code blocks.
 If it is omitted or empty no class name will be used.

 #### smartquotes
 This keyword takes a bare boolean value.
 If true single and double-quotes will be converted into curly quotes in UniCode.
 If false they will be left alone.
 Already curly quotes will be left unchanged.